SandataRa/SandataRa/README.md

 Passionate about BI, data & analytics, I have applied my skills in actively contributing to the creation of end-to-end analytical platforms, from data ingestion to visualization for the past 7 years.
 I'm sharing my journey in Business Intelligence and Data Engineering.

 🔭 I’m currently working on Microsoft Fabric & Azure.
-🌱 I’m currently learning Databricks and Spark.
+🌱 I’m currently learning Databricks.
 ⚡ Fun fact: I'm a fan of Dwayne Johnson (aka The Rock)

 Let's collaborate along the journey!